-The First Nations pathway has been established in response to Royal Commission Recommendation 48.2.b to 'ensure, wherever possible, that aged care assessments of Aboriginal and Torres Strait Islander people are conducted by assessors who are Aboriginal or Torres Strait Islander people, or others who have undertaken training in cultural safety and trauma-informed approaches'.
+The Aboriginal and Torres Strait Islander assessment pathway has been established in response to Royal Commission Recommendation 48.2.b to 'ensure, wherever possible, that aged care assessments of Aboriginal and Torres Strait Islander people are conducted by assessors who are Aboriginal or Torres Strait Islander people, or others who have undertaken training in cultural safety and trauma-informed approaches'.

-First Nations assessment organisations will work with other local Aboriginal and Torres Strait Islander community organisations such as Aboriginal Community Controlled Organisations, Aboriginal Community Controlled Health Organisations, and the Elder Care Support program.
+Aboriginal and Torres Strait Islander assessment organisations will work with other local Aboriginal and Torres Strait Islander community organisations such as Aboriginal Community Controlled Organisations, Aboriginal Community Controlled Health Organisations, and the Elder Care Support program.
 They will work together to help older people engage safely with the aged care system and help identify what supports they need.

-Some First Nations assessment organisations will commence providing services from March 2025, as part of a pilot to inform the approach.
+Some Aboriginal and Torres Strait Islander assessment organisations will commence providing services from July 2025, as part of a pilot to inform the approach.
 Over time the service will extend its reach and progressively cover more of Australia.

-Until a First Nations service is available in their area, older Aboriginal and Torres Strait Islander people can receive aged care assessments in the existing Single Assessment System.
+Until an Aboriginal and Torres Strait Islander assessment service is available in their area, older Aboriginal and Torres Strait Islander people can receive aged care assessments in the existing Single Assessment System.